American Medical Association: Opposition to expanded health care access

 In 1917, the AMA endorsed compulsory health insurance, but the organization faced backlash from its state-level societies for this position.
 The AMA established a policy of opposition to compulsory health insurance by state or federal government in 1920.

 A 1932 editorial in the Journal of the American Medical Society denounced a proposal for government-backed voluntary health insurance system.

+Amid plans in post-WWII America to introduce compulsory health insurance, the AMA lobbied against it, spending more than $3.1 million on its lobbying campaign, including $1.1 million on advertising in 11,000 newspapers, 30 national magazines, and 1,000 radio stations.
 In the 1940s, the AMA opposed President Harry Truman's proposed healthcare reforms, which would have expanded healthcare facilities in low-income and rural communities, bolstered public health services, increased investments in medical research and education, and provided a payroll-tax-financed, government-run health insurance plan to help relieve the burden of excessive healthcare bills from sick persons.
 The AMA condemned Truman's plan as "socialized medicine".
 The AMA charged each of its members an extra 25 dollars to finance a lobbying campaign against the Truman plan.
+According to a 2026 study, which analyzed the AMA's campaign against national health insurance:the AMA launched a nationwide campaign to weaken support for National Health Insurance by framing it as "socialized medicine," while simultaneously enrolling people in private health insurance plans to shift demand away from a public alternative... greater exposure to the campaign explains about 20% of the rise in private health insurance enrollment and a comparable decline in public support for a national program.
+The campaign also appears to have influenced policymaking through coordinated messaging, resolutions passed by civic organizations, congressional rhetoric, and political donations.The AMA opposed Medicare, describing it as "the beginning of socialized medicine," although the AMA supported the creation of Medicaid.
 In 1961, the AMA opposed the King-Anderson bill proposing Medicare legislation and took out advertisements in newspapers, radio and television against government health insurance.
 The AMA established the American Medical Political Action Committee, which was separate from AMA though the Association nominated its board of directors.
-The AMA's efforts to defeat Medicare legislation was called Operation Coffee Cup. the AMA produced the LP, "Ronald Reagan Speaks Out Against Socialized Medicine".
+The AMA's efforts to defeat Medicare legislation was called Operation Coffee Cup.
+Actor and future president Ronald Reagan produced a spoken-word LP supporting the campaign, claiming that Medicare legislation would serve as a gateway to further government regulation of everyday life.
+The LP was a common fixture of Operation Coffee Cup meetings.
 The AMA created an "Eldercare" proposal rather than hospital insurance through Social Security.
 Since the enactment of Medicare, the AMA reversed its position and now opposes any "cut to Medicare funding or shift [of] increased costs to beneficiaries at the expense of the quality or accessibility of care".